mattcroat/joy-of-code/posts/sveltekit-deployment/sveltekit-deployment.md

 import adapter from '@sveltejs/adapter-vercel'
 ```

-> 🐿️ Before you deploy to Vercel run `pnpm run build` and `pnpm run preview` in development which helps surface some problems like TypeScript errors even if the environment isn't the same.
+> 🐿️ Before you deploy to Vercel run `npm run build` and `npm run preview` in development which helps surface some problems like TypeScript errors even if the environment isn't the same.

 After you're done, deploying is easy: